aybarsyildiz/CodeTiles/README.md

-## Getting Started
+## CodeTiles

-Welcome to the Java world.
+Welcome to the CodeTiles documentation

 ## Folder Structure